cyruscyliu/firmguide/doc/TemplateAndParameters.md

   extend: [ox820_timer_init]
 ```

-Finally, you will see all interesting functions in `.slicing`.
+Second, use `analysrc` to locate interesting functions.
+It will preprocess the file that has interesting functions for your convenience.